rrboldea/Eight-Bit-ALU/README.md

 ## Overview

-The top-level module (`test`) reads two 8-bit operands from on-board switches, loads them into registers X and Y via a button press, and then performs the selected arithmetic operation (ADD, SUB, MULT, or DIV) triggered by dedicated buttons.
+The top-level module (`test`) reads one 16-bit and one 8-bit operand from on-board switches, loads them into registers W, X and Y via a button press, and then performs the selected arithmetic operation (ADD, SUB, MULT, or DIV) triggered by dedicated buttons.
 Button signals are debounced through synchronizer and positive-edge detector circuits before being passed to the ALU.

 ---